4LT/qc-conduit/README.md

 This entity evaluates a unary operation on its **received** value, or a binary operation on its **received** value and its `io_arg2` field.
 Then the entity will **send** the result of the evaluation.
-If an error occurs during evaluation it will not fire, instead broadcasting a message to players.
+Unless "Propagate non-reals\*" is checked, if an error occurs during evaluation it will not fire.

+\* Non-reals are any value encoding `infinity`, `-infinity`, or `NaN` (not-a-number).
+These are usually caused by division by zero.

 ### misc_explobox / misc_explobox2